v0idxyz/open-ivt/README.md

 **Open-source Invalid Traffic detection at ad-tech scale.**

 OpenIVT is a full-stack platform that catches the bots, click farms, spoofed devices, and cookie-fraud rings that quietly drain digital advertising budgets.
-It ships **157 threat detectors**, a browser signal-collection snippet, a Go detection engine built for **500M+ scans/day**, and a React dashboard to see it all — no black boxes, no per-scan billing.
+It ships **156 threat detectors**, a browser signal-collection snippet, a Go detection engine built for **500M+ scans/day**, and a React dashboard to see it all — no black boxes, no per-scan billing.

 > Most IVT vendors are a closed API and an invoice.
 OpenIVT is the whole stack, open for you to read, run, and extend.

+### The black-box problem

+The IVT industry runs on closed, proprietary scoring engines that don't talk to each other.
+One vendor routinely flags another's *clean* traffic as invalid — and vice versa — with zero shared methodology or collaboration between them.
+The result is a fractured, contradictory picture where no one can agree on what actually counts as IVT and what doesn't.
+Publishers get penalized twice, advertisers lose trust, and legitimate traffic gets caught in the crossfire.

+OpenIVT takes the opposite stance: **every detector is open, documented, and inspectable.** When traffic gets flagged, you can see exactly which signal fired and why — a shared, transparent baseline instead of one more black box adding noise to the argument.

 ---

 ## Why OpenIVT?

-- 🕵️ **157 detectors, fully documented** — Bot automation, click fraud, impression fraud, device spoofing, malware injection, network anomalies, session fraud, behavioral tells, and audience/cookie fraud.
+- 🕵️ **156 detectors, fully documented** — Bot automation, click fraud, impression fraud, device spoofing, malware injection, network anomalies, session fraud, behavioral tells, and audience/cookie fraud.
 Every rule is inspectable, not a mystery score.
 - ⚡ **Built for scale** — Kafka → worker pool → ClickHouse pipeline engineered for half a billion scans a day, with Redis-backed caching and aggregation.
 - 🍪 **Cookie-fraud detection that's genuinely novel** — Catches "orphan" DMP/identity cookies (BlueKai, LiveRamp, UID2, Lotame, Adobe AAM) injected to inflate CPMs, and detects audience-cookie *replay attacks* by correlating value hashes across IPs in real time.
 - 🔒 **Privacy-respecting by design** — Cookie values never leave the browser in plaintext; only a lightweight fingerprint is emitted.